-When security analysts have looked deeper into the Jacksbot malware code, it is seemingly capable of visiting websites and redirecting traffic, creating and/or stealing files and folders, and running shell commands.
+When security analysts have looked deeper into the Jacksbot malware code, it is seemingly capable of visiting websites, redirecting traffic, creating and/or stealing files and folders, and running shell commands.
 It can capture screenshots and even take over a Mac to take part in a DDoS attack.

 How to remove Jacksbot manually

 Unlike some remote access trojan malware viruses, finding where this one is hiding is somewhat easier.
-Cyber security experts have found that the file name is org.yrGfjOQJztZ.plist.
-It is usually downloaded into a Mac LaunchAgents folder, and the Java application it creates is known as BgHSYtccjkN.ELbrtQ, which can be found in a hidden folder with Libraries (one of the Mac hidden folders).
+Cybersecurity experts have found that the file name is org.yrGfjOQJztZ.plist.
+It is usually downloaded into a Mac LaunchAgents folder, and the Java application it creates is known as BgHSYtccjkN.ELbrtQ can be found in a hidden folder with Libraries (one of the Mac hidden folders).

-Of course, similar to other malware viruses, there could be elements of the program lurking around the operating system, so if you are attempting to remove it manually, a thorough search is needed.
+Of course, similar to other malware viruses, there could be elements of the program lurking around the operating system.
+If you are attempting to remove it manually, a thorough search is needed.

 Can Jacksbot be removed safely?

 Yes, it can, with the help of an app like CleanMyMac X.